govindgoyal11/FreshFood/README.md

 You should store the data in parquet format using the difficulty as partition field.

 This task must be done using **Spark** and **Python**.

-## Criteria

-- The pipeline should be able to be executed manually from the command line in yarn-client and standalone modes.
-Add the instructions for the execution to the pipeline's documentation.
-- The system should handle all kinds of errors and react accordingly, for instance, sending an email with the failure.
-- The system should stop if any of the tasks fails.

 ## Open question